aubble/goTunneLS/README.md

 	TunneLS -c config.json

 Leave that open and open a new terminal.
-Now run (make sure the BSD version of netcat is installed for the following commands, if you have the GNU version)
+Now run (this is for the BSD version of netcat, just change the syntax a bit if you use GNU)

 	nc -l 5000